Healthy Food for Longevity: A Food Philosophy

 2. Blood Sugar Balance: The Invisible Driver of Energy and Mood

 One of the most transformative things I have learned about nutrition is how blood sugar levels impact not just hunger—but mood, energy, and even sleep.
 I prioritize meals that stabilize glucose.
 That means eating balanced meals with protein, fiber, healthy fats, and generally aiming for foods with a lower glycemic index.
-I try to always pair carbohydrate-rich foods with fat, fiber, or protein to slow carbohydrate/sugar absorption.
+I try to always pair carbohydrate-rich foods with fat, fiber, and protein to slow carbohydrate/sugar absorption.

 I try to maintain a twelve hour fast every night in order to optimize blood sugar levels and let the digestive system rest.
 Prolonged fasting beyond that twelve-hour period is not something I personally subscribe to.

-3. Start with a Protein Goal
+3. Set a Protein Goal

 I set up my daily and weekly meal planning with a protein goal in mind to support muscle maintenance, hormone production, and satiety.
 I’ve found that prioritizing protein—at breakfast, lunch, and dinner—keeps my energy up and cravings down.